 Testosterone replacement therapy

 A common treatment for low T is testosterone replacement therapy (TRT).
 In essence, TRT gives your body the testosterone it isn’t producing.
-TRT comes in several forms including testosterone injections, testosterone pellets, testosterone gels, and testosterone patches.
+Testosterone therapy comes in several forms, including injections, pellets, gels, and patches.

 8 ways to naturally boost testosterone